jaroslawhartman/4-billion-if-statements/README.md

 # Build

-If you wish to change supported range, change the nuber in the `Makefile`, then run it:
+If you wish to change supported range, change the nuber in the `Makefile`, then `make`.

+Compilation times on my MacStudio M1 / 32 GB:

+* `50000` range:

 ```shell
 % make